prob140/textbook/_chapters/Chapter_25/03_Multivariate_Normal_Conditioning.md

 E(Y \mid \mathbf{X}) = \boldsymbol{\Sigma}_{Y, \mathbf{X}}\boldsymbol{\Sigma}_\mathbf{X}^{-1} (\mathbf{X} - \boldsymbol{\mu}_\mathbf{X}) + \mu_Y
 $$

-Keep in mind that it is computed according to this formula; it has not been estimated based on the 200 simulated points.
+**Keep in mind that the plane is computed according to this formula; it has not been estimated based on the simulated points.**

 Notice that all three variables are in standard units and that the two predictor variables are not highly correlated: $r(X_1, X_2) = 0.2$.
 You can change the parameters, of course, but you will get an error message if you enter a "covariance matrix" that is not positive semidefinite.